OSGConnect/connectbook/start/software/example-compilation.md

 > above example.
 Always run tests to determine the appropriate requests for your jobs.

-Some additional steps are then needed in the executable bash script used by this job to "untar" the Samtools and (optionally) modify the `PATH` enviroment variable:
+Some additional steps are then needed in the executable bash script used by this job to "untar" the Samtools and add this software to the `PATH` enviroment variable:

 	#!/bin/bash
 	# samtools.sh